 Due to increased security risks inherent in senior executive positions, we provide NEOs with residential security monitoring and personal security as needed.
-The Company's security policy and the Board of Directors require that the CEO use Company aircraft for all travel to promote business efficiency and safety given our global footprint.
-The Company provides limited personal use of Company aircraft to the other NEOs.
-All NEOs reimburse the Company at first class rates for personal use, calculated at the maximum rate prescribed under U.S. Treasury regulations.
+The Company's security policy and the Board of Directors require, unless otherwise approved in advance by the Chief Financial Officer and the Head of Global Security, that the CEO use Company aircraft for all travel for business to facilitate business efficiency and safety given our global footprint.
+Because of his importance to the Company and the level of security risk inherent in his position, the CEO is encouraged to use the Company aircraft for personal travel.
+The Head of Security must review in advance the itinerary and security assessment for any trips made by the CEO on commercial aircraft.
+The Company provides limited personal use of Company aircraft to the other NEOs, and all such use must be approved in advance by the CEO.
+All NEOs reimburse the Company at 400% of the Standard Industry Fare Level Rate rates for personal use.

 The Company historically has also provided NEOs with cars, club memberships, financial planning and an annual physical.
-In Fiscal 2021, we performed a thorough review of these perquisites, including a review of market data for our compensation comparator group, the S&P 500 Capital Goods Index group of companies and the general industry to determine the prevalence of these perquisite practices.
+In fiscal 2021, we performed a thorough review of these perquisites, including a review of market data for our compensation comparator group, the S&P 500 Capital Goods Index group of companies and the general industry to determine the prevalence of these perquisite practices.
 Following such review, we determined that effective January 1, 2022, the Company would no longer provide or reimburse for club memberships.
 The review of market data showed the car, financial planning, annual physical and personal security monitoring perquisites remain a prevalent market practice.
 We are, therefore, continuing to provide these perquisites to assist in retaining and attracting executives.
 NEOs and other employees may also receive Company tickets for sporting, entertainment or other events.
 The Committee reviews these perquisites annually.
-Total perquisite costs and related information appear in the Summary Compensation Table on page 37.
+Total perquisite costs and related information appear in the Summary Compensation Table on page 36.
 The Company does not provide any reimbursement for taxes on perquisites, except as may be prescribed in our relocation policies applicable to all employees.